Study Abroad in Ecuador—Learning Spanish in Quito

 In Quito, as in every other Latin American city, the best way to find a Spanish school is to check the message boards at the hostels, or to ask the staff.
 Finding the major hostels is fairly easy: simply search websites such as www.hostelworld.com or www.hostelbookers.com.
 Using these websites is also useful to the traveler whose schedule changes often and who does not wish to book in advance.
 You can go onto the websites and research average prices before arriving in a city to ensure that you get a fair price.
 Knowing the average price also gives you bargaining leverage if you end up in a hotel during low season and the tenants are flexible.

 The hostels often have business relationships with the Spanish schools and will be eager to point you in the right direction.
 Spanish classes cost between four and ten dollars an hour, depending on how long you plan to study and the reputability of the school.
 Many of the newer or smaller schools have significantly discounted prices because they do not yet have the reputation of the larger schools.
 Many will offer extra incentives, such as cultural tours, salsa lessons, or even offer classes at jungle lodges in the Ecuadorian rain forest.
-Schools include: Colonial Spanish School and The Quito Spanish Institute.
+One fine schools is Colonial Spanish School.
 Quito is a terrific place to learn because almost nobody speaks English.

 Street vendor in Quito.